Generic Name: Metronidazole Tablets and Capsules (MET roe NYE da zole)

 - If you are less than 12 weeks pregnant.
 This medicine is not for use in certain patients who are less than 12 weeks pregnant.

-This is not a list of all drugs or health problems that interact with Flagyl.
+This is not a list of all drugs or health problems that interact with Flagyl (metronidazole tablets and capsules).

 What are some things I need to know or do while I take Flagyl?

-- Tell all of your health care providers that you take Flagyl.
+- Tell all of your health care providers that you take Flagyl (metronidazole tablets and capsules).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This medicine may affect how much of some other drugs are in your body.
 If you are taking other drugs, talk with your doctor.
-You may need to have your blood work checked more closely while taking Flagyl with your other drugs.
+You may need to have your blood work checked more closely while taking Flagyl (metronidazole tablets and capsules) with your other drugs.

-- Avoid alcohol and products that have alcohol or propylene glycol in them while taking this medicine and for at least 72 hours after your last dose.
+- Avoid alcohol and products that have alcohol or propylene glycol in them while taking Flagyl (metronidazole tablets and capsules) and for at least 72 hours after your last dose.
 Drinking alcohol or taking products that have alcohol or propylene glycol in them, like some cough syrups, may cause cramps, upset stomach, headaches, and flushing.

 - Do not use longer than you have been told.
 A second infection may happen.

-- If you are 65 or older, use Flagyl with care.
+- If you are 65 or older, use Flagyl (metronidazole tablets and capsules) with care.
 You could have more side effects.

 How is this medicine (Flagyl) best taken?